swyant/exploratory_julia_sessions/molly/baby_steps_with_pluto/research_log.md

 - Found an atom that crossed the z pb, did not trigger the aspect ratio issue with either gr or plotly backends.
 So that was probably a bug triggered by some sequence of events previously.
 OK, I'm not going to spend anymore time on that.

+### Pluto

+- So modification to a struct's fields does not trigger re-evaluation, even if struct itself is global.
+Hence why the simulate!() command didn't do anything.
+See quick_pluto_topology_check.jl

 ## 3-1-23

 ### Julia-focused